Modern slavery and human trafficking

 Who we are

 We're a corporate body by virtue of the RSPCA Act 1932.
 We're a registered charity (no. 219099) covering England and Wales, with a main base just outside Horsham in West Sussex.
 We have many other premises including regional support offices and 17 associated animal establishments (animal centres, hospitals and clinics) that cater for both domestic and wild animals.
-Our workforce is some 1,600 staff and over 7,000 volunteers.
+Our workforce is 1,670 staff around 7,000 volunteers.

 Our non charitable trading arm, RSPCA Trading Limited, is a wholly owned subsidiary company limited by shares, Company No. 01072608.
 Its principal activities are trading in pet related products, receiving royalties in respect of the RSPCA logo (under licence from the charity) and advertising/sponsorship services.
 All profits are gifted to the charity.